olpeh/olpeh.github.io/_drafts/react-suspense.md

 The 16.6 release contains other interesting features as well, such as `React.memo()`, which I haven't tried out yet.
 Take a look at the release notes [here](https://github.com/facebook/react/releases/tag/v16.6.0).

+Additionally, Suspense is going to be about more than just about asyncronously loading rendering components in the future releases of React.

+But let's stick to the stable version of React.

 ## Getting Started with Suspense

 Getting started was easy: